VegaFusion Technology Stack

 The server portion of the Runtime is wrapped in a Python API using PyO3, resulting in the

-vegafusion-python package.
+vegafusion-python-embed package.
 The

-vegafusion-jupyter package is used to integrate
+vegafusion package is used to integrate

-vegafusion-python with Altair and the Python portion of VegaFusion Jupyter Widget.
+vegafusion-python-embed with Altair and the Python portion of VegaFusion Jupyter Widget.

 The Task Graph specifications are defined as protocol buffer messages.
 The prost library is used to generate Rust data structures from these protocol buffer messages.
 When Arrow tables appear as task graph root values, they are serialized inside the protocol buffer specification using the Apache Arrow IPC format.
 The binary representation of the task graph protocol buffer message is what is transferred across the Jupyter Comms protocol.